 Randy is a software developer who decided to pack up his life and move to Thailand after running a business for 10 years out in Los Angeles.
 In the beginning, he was a complete novice to Thai culture but over the past years, he’s learn to cook, talk, and walk like he’s Thai!
-He now shares his version of stunning Phuket with travelers who are lucky enough to book his experience.
+Isn’t that just the dream??

 I couldn’t even pick out Thailand on a map, let alone speak the language or understand the culture.
 My understanding of ‘Thai’ began and ended with a delivery of fried spring rolls and a ginger chicken dish to my Los Angeles home.
 I was as green as possible when I began a new life in the ‘Land of Smiles’ over 6 years ago.